 While the Managing Owner has established business continuity plans and systems reasonably designed to detect and prevent such cyber attacks from being effective, there are inherent limitations in such plans and systems.
 For instance, it is possible that certain existing risks have not been identified or that new risks will emerge before countervailing measures can be implemented.
 Furthermore, the Fund cannot control, or even necessarily influence, the cyber security plans and systems put in place by the Fund's third party service providers.
 Since the Fund is dependent upon third party service providers (including the Managing Owner) for substantially all of its operational needs, the Fund is subject to the risk that a cyber attack on a service provider will materially impair its normal operations even if the Fund itself is not subject to such an attack.
+A cyber security incident that affects any of the Fund's service providers could result in loss or unintended disclosure of information or loss or theft of the Fund's assets, and could adversely impact the ability of the Fund's service providers to conduct their business, including their business on behalf of the Fund.
 In addition, a service provider that has experienced a cyber security incident may divert resources normally devoted to servicing the Fund to addressing the incident, which would be likely to have an adverse effect on the Fund's operations.
 Cyber attacks may also cause disruptions to the futures exchanges and clearinghouses through which the Fund invests in futures contracts and to the exchanges on which the Fund buys and sells shares of T-Bill ETFs, which could result in disruptions to the Fund's ability to pursue its investment objective, resulting in financial losses to the Fund and Shareholders.